sass/sass/doc-src/SASS_CHANGELOG.md

 ### Backwards Incompatibilities -- Must Read!

+* When `@import` is given a path without `.sass`, `.scss`, or `.css` extension, and no file exists at that path, it will now throw an error.
+  The old behavior of becoming a plain-CSS `@import` was deprecated and has now been removed.

 * Get rid of the `--rails` flag for the `sass` executable.
   This flag hasn't been necessary since Rails 2.0.
   Existing Rails 2.0 installations will continue to work.